 Each division considers the results from the surveys and adjusts accordingly.
 For instance, students voiced a concern over wi-fi speed.
-SSC has been working to update these services.
+SSC has been working to update these services and continues to find ways to better the internet infrastructure.

 Assessment Budgets